globulion/eopdev/doc/git/doc_oep_design.md

 > **Important:**
 >  OEP and Wavefunction classes should not be restricted to Hartree-Fock; in generall any correlated
->  wavefunction and derived OEP`s should be allowed to work with each other
+>  wavefunction and derived OEP`s should be allowed to work with each other.
 >

 OEP Classes